 Expert advice: Inspect the stone in both lights before buying it and choose the ruby you personally prefer rather than to be influenced by some fancy marketing wording.

+ABOUT FLUORESCENCE IN RUBIESFluorescence is the term used to describe the glow effect of a substance when it is excited by light or other electromagnetic radiation.
 In the context of visible fluorescence in gemstones, we speak about ultraviolet fluorescence which can produce a white glow or any fluorescent color of the visible spectrum.
 For example, a red fluorescence brightens and additionally charges the red color of a red gemstone, this is a phenomenon that takes place in chromium-rich but iron-poor rubies.
+The presence of fluorescence does not only affect the beauty of a ruby when exposed to an ultraviolet lamp, but also in daylight, because the sun emits ultraviolet radiation. |

 5. Purity